blog-banner

 CockroachDB fit seamlessly into their software delivery supply chain model.
 They use a variety of AWS tools like Lambda, Glue, and SQS alongside their Kubernetes clusters.
 They dogfood their own developer platform with CircleCI testing to scan their own code for sensitive data like PII or API keys.
 They push this data to their container image registry and then automate their deploys with Terraform.

 They use Kafka for streaming data and Kafka queues to help manage large influxes in traffic.
-They also use Temporal (for workflow management) on top of Kafka that allows them to more predictably conduct asynchronous operations so all their jobs get completed on time.
+They also use Temporal (for workflow management) on top of Kafka which allows them to more predictably conduct asynchronous operations so all their jobs get completed on time.

 They are running 5 CockroachDB clusters in a single AWS region now which is in close proximity to their current customer base which is primarily in the US.